Go Back

 In the worst-case scenario for the U.S., Erin would be guided directly onshore, packing high winds, flooding rain and storm surge flooding.

-One sure thing with Erin: Building surf
+One sure thing with Erin: Dangerous surf, rip currents

 As swells approach coastal areas, waves in the surf zone along with returning currents, known as rip currents, will grow in strength and number.

-Breakers and rip currents will pose serious threats to swimmers spreading from the Florida east coast, northward to New England as the week progresses.
-The increase surf action will lead to some beach erosion and coastal flooding during high tide.
+Breakers and rip currents will pose serious threats to swimmers spreading from the Florida east coast, northward to New England as next week progresses.

 Bermuda impacts

 A track farther to the east could put Bermuda directly in the path of Erin, which could move through as a major hurricane.
 A major hurricane has winds of 111 mph or greater.
+The last hurricane to pass directly over Bermuda was Ernesto just last year.
+However, that hurricane was quickly losing wind intesnity as it crossed the islands as a Category 1 on the Saffir-Simpson Hurricane Wind Scale.

 Erin may swipe Atlantic Canada